Biden brushes aside Trump attempts to overturn the election, confident his victory will stand

 “The legislature has no authority to appoint electors where a state has held an election and by law the voters determine who those electors will be,” Biden campaign senior adviser Bob Bauer said.
 “Michigan held an election and the voters chose Joe Biden.
 Game, set, match.
 It’s all over.”

 Biden’s communications team has also concluded there is no upside to engaging more directly with Trump’s false claims about the election, including broadly discredited conspiracy theories of massive voter fraud.
-They are aware that such accusations may weaken voters’ confidence in the election and Biden’s ability to govern across party lines, but think elevating the issue with Biden at the fore would not help.
+They are aware that such accusations may weaken voters’ confidence in the election and Biden’s ability to govern across party lines but think elevating the issue with Biden at the fore would not help.

 “The Biden campaign built the largest and most aggressive voter protection operation in history, and they are still out there making sure every vote is counted and all the votes are certified,” said Ben LaBolt, who served as press secretary for President Barack Obama’s 2012 reelection campaign.
 “The president-elect is focused right where he should be, which is staffing his administration and outlining his plan to govern.”